A Challenge to Women

 - That you be totally committed to ministry, whatever your specific role, that you not fritter your time away on soaps or ladies magazines or aimless hobbies, any more than men should fritter theirs away on excessive sports or aimless dawdling in the garage.
 That you redeem the time for Christ and his kingdom.

 - That, if you are single, you exploit your singleness to the full in devotion to Christ and not be paralyzed by the desire to be married.

 - That, if you are married, you creatively and intelligently and sincerely support the leadership of your husband as deeply as obedience to Christ will allow.
 That you encourage him in his God-appointed role as head.
 That you influence him spiritually primarily through your fearless tranquility and holiness and prayer.

 - That, if you have children, you accept responsibility with your husband (or alone if necessary) to raise up children who hope in the triumph of God, sharing with him the teaching and discipline of the children, and giving to the children that special nurturing touch and care that you are uniquely fitted to give.

-- That you not assume that secular employment is a greater challenge or a better use of your life than the countless opportunities of service and witness in the home the neighborhood, the community, the church, and the world.
-That you not only pose the question: Career vs. full time mom?
-But that you ask as seriously: Full time career vs. freedom for ministry?
-That you ask: Which would be greater for the Kingdom— to be in the employ of someone telling you what to do to make his business prosper, or to be God's free agent dreaming your own dream about how your time and your home and your creativity could make God's business prosper?
-And that in all this you make your choices not on the basis of secular trends or yuppie lifestyle expectations, but on the basis of what will strengthen the family and advance the cause of Christ.
+- That you not assume that secular employment is a greater challenge or a better use of your life than the countless opportunities of service and witness in the home, the neighborhood, the community, the church, and the world.
+That you not only pose the question: Career vs. full-time mom?
+But that you ask as seriously: Full-time career vs. freedom for ministry?
+That you ask: Which would be greater for the kingdom, to be in the employ of someone telling you what to do to make his business prosper, or to be God’s free agent dreaming your own dream about how your time and your home and your creativity could make God’s business prosper?
+And that you make your choices not on the basis of secular trends or yuppie lifestyle expectations, but on the basis of what will strengthen the family and advance the cause of Christ.